 This happened in less than a month's time, despite the Christmas and New Year holiday period.
 This demonstrates that NESO can release data in under a month.
 If they were routinely publishing data, they should be well-equipped to do so.

-The frequency data that the users are receiving is not accurate enough.
+The frequency data that the Users are receiving is not accurate enough.
 The sampling rate of the frequency data published by NESO on the System Performance Reports is 1 second which is very low.
 For the 22 December 2023 event, the Proposer has done a Rate of Change of Frequency (RoCoF) calculations in two ways as can be seen below: